robipozzi/robipozzi-kafkastream-temperatures/README.md

 https://github.com/robipozzi/robipozzi-kafka#create-delete-and-describe-kafka-topics

 ## How the application works
-The application uses Kafka Streams DSL to do the following:
+The application uses Kafka Streams DSL to implement the following scenario:
-* read temperature and humidity data published to a Kafka topic called *temperature* (configurable in the **[application.properties](src/main/resources/application.properties)** configuration file)
+* read temperature and humidity data published to a Kafka topic called *temperatures* (configurable in the **[application.properties](src/main/resources/application.properties)** configuration file)
 * apply several transformations to extract temperature data, calculate average temperature over a time window and act when average temperature is over a threshold.

 The code for this application is based on: